We Believe in Dinosaurs: Festivals and Interviews

-We Believe in Dinosaurs was judged Best Documentary Feature at the 28th Annual Whitaker St. Louis International Film Festival, 17 November 2019.
+We Believe in Dinosaurs was judged Best Documentary Feature at the 28th Annual Whitaker St. Louis International Film Festival, on 17 November 2019.
 It was shown at the American Film Institute's AFI DOCS Forum, in Washington and Silver Spring.
 The film was screened in New York at the DOC NYC festival, 13 and 14 November 2019 and at the SF Film Festival in San Francisco, 13 and 15 April 2019.

-The film was additionally screened at the Hot Springs Documentary Film Festival in Hot Springs Arkansas, 22 October 2019; the Virginia Film Festival, Charlottesville, Virginia, 27 October 2019; the Rocky Mountain Women's Film Festival at Colorado College, Colorado Springs, 17 November 2019; the Woods Hole Film Festival, Woods Hole, Massachusetts, 29 July 2019; and the Sidewalk Film Festival, Birmingham, Alabama, 24 August 2019.
+The film was additionally screened at the Hot Springs Documentary Film Festival in Hot Springs Arkansas, on 22 October 2019; the Virginia Film Festival, Charlottesville, Virginia, 27 October 2019; the Rocky Mountain Women's Film Festival at Colorado College, Colorado Springs, 17 November 2019; the Woods Hole Film Festival, Woods Hole, Massachusetts, 29 July 2019; and the Sidewalk Film Festival, Birmingham, Alabama, 24 August 2019.

 In addition, Monica Long Ross, one of the producers, granted an interview to Sophie Willard of the website Women and Hollywood at the DOC NYC Festival on 12 November 2019.

 Steven Saito, interviewing Brown and Long Ross at the San Francisco Film Fest ’19, opined that the directors had produced a "compelling documentary, never losing sight of their own beliefs while being respectful in presenting those of others."

 The Friendly Atheist (Hemant Mehta) interviewed Long Ross and Amy Ellison in Episode 140, "The producers of the documentary We Believe in Dinosaurs" of his podcast in 2016, while the film was still in production.

 In 2017, the pseudonymous AronRa interviewed Brown, Long Ross, and Amy Ellison in "Episode 60 - We Believe in Dinosaurs" of his podcast Ra-Men.

 Director Monica Long Ross and featured scientist Dan Phelps were interviewed by James Underdown on Point of Inquiry, a podcast from the Center for Inquiry, in June 2020, along with Rob Boston, Communications Director at Americans United for Separation of Church and State.
 They discussed the film in the larger context of science denial and the struggle between creationism and evolution.
 Boston said “It’s important to understand that this wasn’t just a fight over one museum, a big boat in Kentucky in a small town.
 This battle is played out across the country in public school classrooms every year.”
 Long Ross and Phelps discussed difficulties finding scientists willing to speak out against the museum due to fear of backlash from creationist groups, controversy over tax rebates given to the museum, and issues of employment discrimination by Answers in Genesis, the organization that runs the Ark Encounter.